Burnsall

 More information

-Many thanks to The Red Lion Hotel for facilitating this camera's location and to The Yorkshire Dales River Trust for capitally funding it's installation.The River Wharfe for much of its length it is the county boundary between West Yorkshire and North Yorkshire.
-The name Wharfe is Celtic and means 'twisting, winding'.
-The valley of the River Wharfe is known as Wharfedale.
-The river source is at Beckermonds, Langstrothdale in the Yorkshire Dales National Park and flows through Kettlewell, Grassington, Bolton Abbey, Addingham, Ilkley, Burley-in-Wharfedale, Otley, Wetherby and Tadcaster.
-It then flows into the River Ouse near Cawood.
-The section of the river from its source to around Addingham is known as Upper Wharfedale and has a very different character to the river downstream.
-The five-arched bridge over which the Dalesway passes, it's in the Yorkshire Dales National Park.
-It is 2 miles (3.2 km) southeast of Hebden, along a river path dated to Viking times.
+Many thanks to The Red Lion Hotel for facilitating this camera's location and to The Yorkshire Dales River Trust for capitally funding it's installation.The River Wharfe serves as the county boundary between West Yorkshire and North Yorkshire for a significant stretch.
+Its name, Wharfe, has Celtic origins and signifies a twisting and winding nature.
+The river flows through a valley known as Wharfedale, beginning at Beckermonds in Langstrothdale within the Yorkshire Dales National Park.
+It passes through notable locations such as Kettlewell, Grassington, Bolton Abbey, Addingham, Ilkley, Burley-in-Wharfedale, Otley, Wetherby, and Tadcaster before eventually joining the River Ouse near Cawood.
+The upper section of the river, from its source to around Addingham, is referred to as Upper Wharfedale and possesses distinct characteristics compared to the downstream stretch.